Mileena28/Mileena28.github.io/astrology-content/tarot/major-arcana.md

 **Type**: BLOOD CARD - You are bound by forces greater than personal desire.

-**Visual Description**: An ancient tree stands at a crossroads, its bark carved with thousands of names and symbols, each marking a vow made and witnessed.
-Red threads wind between the carvings, connecting promise to promise in an intricate web that pulses with unseen power.
-At the tree's base sits a figure in ceremonial robes, neither young nor old, holding a book of names and a quill that writes in blood.
-Above, ravens watch from the branches - they remember every oath and will call out those who break their word.
-The very air around the tree shimmers with the weight of accumulated promises.
+**Visual Description**: An ancient tree rises beneath a star-filled sky, its twisted branches stretching wide as if to bear witness.
+At its roots kneels a woman in red and black ceremonial robes, her hood drawn over long dark hair.
+Her hands are clasped in solemn prayer, and from her eyes stream thin trails of blood like sacred tears.
+Before her lies an open book on the ground, its pages marked with a fresh bloodstain shaped like a vow made in silence.
+A raven perches on a branch above, its dark presence watching and remembering.
+The air around the tree feels heavy, as though every oath spoken here lingers in the shadows, binding those who dared to make them.

 **Core Meaning**: Sacred bonds, the power of vows, tradition as living force, contracts with the divine, the weight of keeping your word, community held together by mutual promise.